edbennett/python-testing-ci/setup.md

 ## Python

-If you do not already have a Python installation that you are happy with, then follow the instructions at [the Software Carpentry Python lesson][python-novice-inflammation] to get set up.
+If you do not already have a Python installation that you are happy with, then follow the instructions in [the Software Carpentry workshop template lesson][workshop-template-python] to get set up.

 ## pytest